 We’ll start with today, examining the Black Lives Matter movement, and then we'll go back in time to pre-colonial Africa and move chronologically through Black history.

 This class is about race, racism, and anti-racism as much as it is about history.
 We’ll be debating and discussing controversial and meaningful topics.
 This class will also be about you and making sense of your own experiences with new historical clarity.
-That means we will regularly be writing about our own lives and connecting them to the themes we're learning about.
+That means this class welcomes the use of our own experiences and connecting them to what we're learning about.

 This class does not use a textbook.
 We will use a variety of sources to critique dominant historical narratives that often contradict African American experiences.